-Our spectacular cured sumac grows wild around Gaziantep, Turkey, where instead of being dried, it’s chopped and packed in salt to preserve it.
+Our spectacular Cured Sumac grows wild around Gaziantep, Turkey, where instead of being dried, it’s chopped and packed in salt to preserve it.
 It has a bright, sour, salty and slightly fermented flavor, and is one of our most popular spices among professional chefs and home cooks alike.

-Bon Appetit called our cured sumac “tart and vivacious” and that it gives dishes “invigorating citrus-like finish (and a deep red-violet hue that you couldn’t dream up).”
+Bon Appetit called our cured sumac “tart and vivacious” and said that it gives dishes “invigorating citrus-like finish (and a deep red-violet hue that you couldn’t dream up).”
 We agree.

 - Origin: Gaziantep, Turkey